krokoreit/spArgValidatorPy/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/spArgValidatorPy.svg)](https://pypi.org/project/spArgValidatorPy)

-This package provides a Python module validating function arguments and either raising an exception or returning the validated value.
+This package provides a Python module for validating function arguments.
+Depending on the outcome, it either raises an exception or returns the validated value.

-When an argument for a numeric value is given as a string representation (e.g. "100" or "3.24"), it is converted and returned as a valid integer or float value, unless validation is done in strict mode.
-It is also possible to validate numeric values against limits by specifying a minimum value, a maximum value or both.
+If a numeric argument is provided as a string representation (e.g. "100" or "3.24"), it will be converted and returned as a valid int or float, unless validation is performed in strict mode.
+Numeric arguments can also be checked against minimum and/or maximum limits.

-A value for a string argument is treated as valid, when such value can be converted to a string (e.g. 123 becomes "123"), unless validation is done in strict mode, which will only accept values of type str.
-By default strings are validated against a minimum length of 1, meaning that empty strings will throw an exception.
-This can be disabled by validation with a minimum length of 0.
-Similarly, strings can be validated against a minimum length of e.g. 10 characters.
+String arguments are considered valid if they can be converted to a string (e.g. 123 becomes "123"), unless validation is done in strict mode, which only accepts values of type str.
+By default, empty strings cause an exception, but this can be disabled by allowing a minimum length of 0.

-All validation functions have an optional 'default' argument, which - instead of an exception thrown - is returned in case the validation fails.
-This simplifies coding, as it avoids the need to wrap a validation function with a try: .. except: block to set a specific fallback value.
-Note, that this value has to be given as an keyword argument (i.e. 'default=value') with value being the correct type (i.e. str, int or float).
+All validation functions support an optional default argument.
+If provided, this value is returned instead of raising an exception when validation fails.
+This simplifies code by removing the need for a separate try–except block to set fallback values.
+The default must be passed as a keyword argument (default=value) and must match the expected type (str, int, or float).

-Equally, validation functions for numeric values have an option to return the set minimum or maximum value instead of throwing an exception, when setting the keyword argument 'return_limits=True'.
+For numeric validations, you can also enable the return_limits=True option to return the defined minimum or maximum value instead of raising an exception.

-For more details see below API explanation and over 20 examples given in the example01.py file (examples folder).
+For more details, see the API reference below and the examples in examples/example01.py, which includes over 20 usage demonstrations.

 Enjoy